CatchNip/mcp-selenium-grid/README.md

   ```

 > - The following test markers are available: `unit`, `integration`, `e2e`.
+> **Note:** Integration and e2e tests interact with real infrastructure (Docker/Kubernetes) and require these services to be running.
 > **ℹ️ For more details on test types and structure, see [`src/tests/README.md`](src/tests/README.md).**

 ### 5. Code Quality